 Figure 4: Format Shape option selected

-This opens the Format Shape dialog box.
+- This opens the Format Shape dialog box.
 In this dialog box select the Size panel which includes the size and rotate edit options for shapes as shown in Figure 5.
 In this dialog box, enter the values (in degrees) in the Rotation spinner control (highlighted in red in Figure 5) to rotate the selected shape.
 You can change the Rotation option to any value from -3600o to 3600o or type a zero rotation value to restore the original placement of the shape.
-Now the question that arises is why does PowerPoint let you do a 3600 degree rotation at all -- my guess is that this has nothing to do with mere rotation since a full rotation is only 360 degrees -- and 3600 degrees would suggest 10 rotations!
+Now the question that arises is why does PowerPoint let you do a 3600 degree rotation at all.
+Our guess is that this has nothing to do with mere rotation since a full rotation is only 360 degrees, and 3600 degrees would suggest 10 rotations!